muchyesdawg/notes/pages/thermondynamics.md

 	- represented with Q
 	- is a microscopic(invisible)
 	- transfers thermal energy between objects having different temperatures.
-	- can be added or removed by touching a heat reservoir to the cylinder mentioned in the
+	- example of heat reservoir could be air
+	-